assignments-codex/level-1-assignments/week-2/day-3-assignment.md

 #### Objective

-Style your **Lesson 5 mini‑project page** using Lesson 10 “Mini‑Project – Adding Style”.
+Unit 2 Lesson 10 Mini-Project Adding Style.
+Style the same user page you built in Lesson 5.

 #### Requirements

-1. Open Unit 2 -> Lesson 10.
-Work through the “Add Style to Your User’s Page” levels.
+1. Open Lesson 10 and add styles to your page.
-2. On the **same user page you built in Lesson 5**, add at least five CSS rules (color, font, spacing, link states).
+2. Include at least five CSS rules that change color, font, spacing, or link states.

 #### Screenshots